 If you do not have an EIN, apply for one on Form SS-4, Application for Employer Identification Number.
 Get this form from the IRS or the SSA.
-If you do not have an EIN by the time a return is due, write "Applied for" and the date you applied in the space shown for the number.
-Form SS-4 has information on how to apply for an EIN by mail or by telephone.
+If you do not have an EIN by the time your return is due, write "Applied For" and the date you applied in the space shown for the number.
+Form SS-4 has information on how to apply for an EIN by mail, fax, or by telephone.
+You may also apply for an EIN online by visiting the IRS website at www.irs.gov/

-Note: Always be sure the EIN on the form you file matches the EIN assigned to your business by the IRS.
-Do not show your personal social security number on forms calling for an EIN.
-Filing a Form 941 with an incorrect EIN or using another business' EIN may result in penalties and delays in processing your return.
+Note: Always be sure that the EIN on the form you file matches the EIN assigned to your business by the IRS Do not show your social security number on forms calling for an EIN.
+Filing a Form 941 with an incorrect EIN or using the EIN of another business may result in penalties and delays in processing your return.